gravitational/careers/challenges/product/challenge-1.md

   or docker-compose that sets up a demo environment.
 - Explain the business and technical value of the proposed solution.

-Here is an example command-line tool `wg` that will let users sign in with SSO.
+Here is an example command-line tool that will let users sign in with SSO.
 After a successful login users get a WireGuard key registered in the provisioned WireGuard network.

 ```
-$ wg login
+$ vpn login
 # ...opens browser with login page
 # ...on successful login
 You are logged in.
 WireGuard is activated.